White Chicken Chili

 - Sour cream

 - Lime wedges

-- Add the vegetable oil to a large pot or Dutch oven and heat it over medium heat.
-Add the onion, jalapeño pepper and poblano peppers and sauté until soft, about 4 minutes.
-Add the garlic and sauté for one minute more.
-Add the cumin, coriander and ancho chili powder and continue to cook, stirring frequently, for 1minute more to toast the spices.
-Add the chicken stock, puréed beans and 1/2 teaspoon of salt; bring to a boil.
+- Add the oil to a large pot or Dutch oven and heat it over medium-high heat.
+Add the onion, jalapeño pepper and poblano peppers and cook, stirring frequently, until soft, 4 to 5 minutes.
+Add the garlic and cook for one minute more.
+Add the cumin, coriander and ancho chili powder and continue to cook, stirring frequently, for one minute more to toast the spices.
+Add the chicken broth, puréed beans and ½ teaspoon of salt; bring to a boil.
 Reduce the heat to low and simmer, uncovered, for 20 minutes.

-- Stir in the shredded rotisserie chicken, reserved whole beans, corn, cilantro and lime juice; bring back to a simmer and cook until everything is heated through, about 5 minutes.
+- Stir in the shredded rotisserie chicken, reserved whole beans, corn, and lime juice; bring back to a simmer and cook until everything is heated through, about 5 minutes.
 Taste and adjust seasoning with more salt and lime juice, if necessary.
 Stir in the cilantro.
 (Note that the broth will be somewhat soupy -- that's how it is supposed to be.
 It thickens the longer it sits; see note below.)
-Serve the chili in individual bowls with a dollop of sour cream, crushed tortilla chips, and lime wedges.
+Ladle the chili into bowls and serve with sour cream, crushed tortilla chips, and lime wedges.

-- Note: The seeds in the peppers hold all of the heat.
+- Note: The seeds and ribs in the peppers hold all of the heat.
 I don't use them to keep the chili mild and family-friendly, but if you like a spicy chili, save them and stir some in at the end.
 (If you do touch the seeds, be sure to wash your hands well and avoid touching your eyes.)